-- The property must be located in one of the five boroughs of New York City. - The property must not be a one- or two-unit residential building.
+- The property must be located in one of the five boroughs of New York City. - A building must already exist on the The property and it must not be a one- or two-unit residential building. - The proposed project must not involve "New Construction" or a "Major Renovation" (as those terms are defined in the form MLA).